lpio/lpio-spec/protocol.md

 1. Server doesn't respond if it has no new messages.
 1. Server always sends an "ack" message in response to any message type except of "ack".
 1. Server sends a json encoded body defined by this [schema](./schemas/server-response.body.json)
-1. Client accumulates messages to reduce amount of requests ([multiplexer options](./schemas/multiplexer-options.json))
+1. Server accumulates messages to reduce amount of requests ([multiplexer options](./schemas/multiplexer-options.json))
 1. Message is a json defined by this [schema](./schemas/message.json)
 1. The knowledge about connected/disconnected users is not part of LPIO server.
 1. There is noseparate handshake requests, every request has client and user id's.